hiimanshu/LinearRegression/README.md

 # LinearRegression
-Implementing linear regression model for two or more features
+Implementation of linear regression model for two or more features